kuzmoyev/google-calendar-simple-api/docs/source/getting_started.rst

     3. Click ``DOWNLOAD CLIENT CONFIGURATION``
     4. Put downloaded ``credentials.json`` file into ``~/.credentials/`` directory

+See more options in :ref:`authentication`.

     .. note:: You can put ``credentials.json`` file anywhere you want and specify the path to it in your code afterwords.
 But remember not to share it (e.g. add it to ``.gitignore``) as it is your private credentials.

     .. note::
         | On the first run, your application will prompt you to the default browser
-          to get permissions from you to use (see/edit) your calendar.
+          to get permissions from you to use your calendar.
 This will create ``token.pickle`` file in the same folder (unless specified otherwise) as your ``credentials.json``.
 So don't forget to also add it to ``.gitignore`` if it is in a GIT repository.
         | If you don't want to save it in ``.pickle`` file, you can use ``save_token=False``
           when initializing the ``GoogleCalendar``.

-See more options in :ref:`authentication`.

 Quick example
 -------------